2017 Public Pioneers announced

-Two Michigan pioneers were recognized during a statewide conference in June for their efforts to help more women advance in politics.
+Two Michigan pioneers were recognized for their efforts to help more women advance in politics.

 Helen Milliken and Elly Peterson were honored posthumously June 3, 2013, during the Michigan ACE (American College on Education) Women’s Network conference.
 The association is Michigan’s largest professional development group for women who work in higher education.

 This honor is appropriate in 2013 as recognizing these pioneers follows the 40th anniversary of Title IX legislation and the 50th anniversary of the Federal Equal Pay Act.
 This begins a new tradition for the Michigan ACE Women’s Network, honoring women who advanced public policy at the state or national levels.